labrax/labrax.github.io/_posts/2017-04-06-install-tensorflow.markdown

 ---
 layout: single
-title:  "Setup TensorFlow on Linux"
+title:  "Setup TensorFlow on Linux Ubuntu"
 date:   2017-04-06 20:00:00 +0100
 categories:
  - data science
 tags:
  - install
+ - linux
  - ubuntu
 ---
-A set of steps to a setup.
+Installing TensorFlow requires quite a few steps.

 These might be be outdated.
 I'll keep these for archiving reasons.

+I suggest new installs to use a docker setup instead.

 ### Install latest gpu driver if needed
 ```bash